AmrMahmoud12/Visualization-by-d3.js-using-BarCharts/README.md

 ![screenshot from 2019-02-26 23-14-51](https://user-images.githubusercontent.com/40704091/53446863-9718f000-3a1c-11e9-8940-352138144ba7.png)

-#How to use this files?
+# How to use this files

 1- download a csv file into a folder in your system

 2- in the same folder put the files of codes.